-Figure 1: (Colour online) Uncorrected invariant mass (left) and transverse momentum (right) distribution of selected candidates.
+Figure 1: (Colour online) Uncorrected invariant mass (left) and transverse momentum (right) distribution of dipion candidates.
 Also shown are track pairs that have the same electric charge and fulfil all other requirements.
-The STARlight templates for coherent and incoherent production are normalised to the corresponding luminosity of data.
+The STARlight templates for coherent and incoherent production-shown in the right panel with the green and magenta lines, respectively-are normalised to the corresponding luminosity of data.
+An example of a fit to obtain the incoherent contribution (see text for details) is also shown (black line).